HalabiDaniel/daniels-boilerplate/README.md

 ## Environment Setup

 Check the `.env.example` file to understand what environment variables and API keys are needed for the project.

+## Authentication Setup

+The authentication system in this boilerplate uses Clerk.
+Clerk is easy to use and setup, relatively affordable, and stable.

+### Authentication Setup

+1. Signup for a free Clerk account by visiting https://clerk.com.

+2. Click create application, enter a name, and select the sign in options.

+3. This will show you the quickstart page.
+Make sure you choose Next.js, and then copy the Clerk API Keys (NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY) and paste them in your .env.local file.
+See .env.example for more information.

+4. Follow the on-screen steps, configure your Clerk sign-up and sign-in settings, and run your server.